-Until now, HMOs have only been found in breast milk, but thanks to Abbott’s cutting-edge research, even moms who choose to use formula can provide their babies with HMO too.
+Until now, human milk oligosaccharides have only been found in breast milk, but thanks to Abbott’s cutting-edge research, even moms who choose to use formula can provide their babies with them too.

 What are HMOs?